ccn-ccn/MyNetworkSocial/README.md

 * Be part of the Proof of Distribution economy — the more active you are, the more you earn.

 ## **Flow:**
-Create → Pin Content → Earn Crypto → Repeat.
+Create → Search → Pin → Earn → Repeat.

 **🌐 Go MyNetwork**<br>
 **🎤 Go Viral**<br>